-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Currencies and bonds

-Similarly, the U.S. dollar was hovering near its lowest level since spring of 2016 against a basket of world currencies ahead of the release of non-farm payrolls south of the border.
-Continued political tension is also adding to the greenback's woes after news broke that a grand jury panel had been convened in the probe into allegations of Russian interference in last fall's U.S. election campaign.
+"The wider trade deficit might be seen as a slight negative for the [Canadian dollar], but the tight jobless rate will keep chatter alive about an October rate hike," CIBC World Markets chief economist Avery Shenfeld said in a note after the release of the latest economic reports.

-A weaker-than-forecast advance in growth in the massive U.S. services sector has also tempered the U.S. dollar's prospects this week.
-Those figures were released Thursday.
+The Bank of Canada hiked interest rates earlier this summer and a spate of strong economic reports since have raised expectations that another increase is in the offing.
+The loonie spiked around the time of the central bank's July rate increase and has held onto most of those gains in recent weeks.
+Weaker oil prices Friday were also weighing on the currency in early trading, although crude has steadied somewhat as the North American open approaches.

-The U.S. dollar index was lower early on.
-The index looks set to post a weekly loss of about 0.6 per cent.
-Earlier this week, the index touched its lowest level in more than a year.
+Meanwhile, the U.S. dollar index, which measures the greenback against a basket of currencies, jumped to its highest level in four days immediately after the release of the July non-farm payrolls report.
+Earlier this week, the index hit its lowest level in more than a year.

-In bonds, U.S. Treasurys were lower.
-The yield on the 10-year note was up at 2.234 per cent.
-The yield on the 30-year note was also higher at 2.812 per cent.
+In bonds, U.S. Treasury yields rose after the release of better-than-expected hiring figures out of the United States.
+The yield on the 10-year note was higher at 2.266 per cent.
+The yield on the 30-year note was also up at 2.84 per cent.

 Stocks set to see action